PierreBeucher/novops/docs/src/config/config.md

 ## Root `config` keyword

-Root `config` is used to specifhy global configurations for Novops and its modules:
+Root `config` is used to specify global configurations for Novops and its modules:

 ```yaml
 config: